Predicting Word Learning in Children from the Performance of Computer Vision Systems: Datasets and models

 \section{Datasets and models}

-To investigate model word learning in a way that is relevant to child word learning, we need two kinds of data: \begin{enumerate} \item Child word learning data, including which words (or word categories) are learned at various developmental stages. \item Standardized machine learning data of the scale and format which can be used to train a viable multimodal vision and language model. \end{enumerate} We address both these needs by working with multiple sources of data: WordBank for child word learning, and COCO for training our models.
+To investigate model word learning in a way that is relevant to child word learning, we need two kinds of data: \begin{enumerate} \item Child word learning data, including which words (or word categories) are learned at various developmental stages. \item Standardized image and natural language data, which can be used to train vision and language models to produce language comparable to child word production. \end{enumerate} We address both these needs by working with multiple sources of data: WordBank for child word learning, and COCO for training our models.